 There isn’t a specific IF CONTAINS function in Google Sheets.
-However, you can cleverly combine the IF and the SEARCH or REGEXMATCH function to find whether a cell contains a particular value.
+However, you can combine the IF and the SEARCH (or REGEXMATCH) function to determine whether a cell contains a particular value.

 How Do You Check if a Cell Contains a Certain String?

-Here are the formulas you can use to check if a cell contains a specific string:
+Here are the formulas you can use to check whether a cell contains a specific string:

 Wrapping up the Google Sheets IF Contains Function